 - Spoon the batter into the muffin cases ¾ full.
 Bake for 20-25 minutes or until an inserted skewer comes out clean.
 Cool in the tins for 10 minutes and then transfer to a wire rack to cool completely before icing.

 - Puree the avocado flesh with a hand held blender until smooth.
 Stir in the lemon juice.

 - Sift the icing sugar, a bit at a time and blend until thick.
 Store in the refrigerator until ready to use.

-Or try some of my recipes:
+Try some of my other pumpkin recipes: